Boeing737ng/Bigdue/README.md

     - $ python -m venv ./

   #### 4. Download and copy WinPcap Devs files to venv
-    - Copy all the file in the "include" folder which is in Winpcap dev pack to "include" folder
+    - Copy all the file in the "Include" folder which is in Winpcap dev pack to "Include" folder
-    - Copy Packet.lib and wpcap.lib in Winpcap dev pack/"lib" to "lib" folder.
+    - Copy Packet.lib and wpcap.lib in Winpcap dev pack/"Lib" to "Lib" folder.
 If you are using 64bits, copy the file from x64 folder

   #### 5. Activate virtual environments
     In cmd
-    - $ cd Script
+    - $ cd Scripts
     - $ activate.bat

     In git bash
-    - $ source Script/activate
+    - $ source Scripts/activate

   #### 6. Install requirements modules
     - $ pip install -r requirements.txt